himotoyoshi/carray/README.md

 #### User-defined array ####

-User can define new virtual array class in Ruby level or C-extension level with TemplateMethod pattern.
-They are defined as subclass of CAObject in Ruby level and as subclass of CAVirtual in C-extension level.
+Users can define a new virtual array class in Ruby level or C-extension level with TemplateMethod pattern.
+They are defined as a subclass of CAObject in Ruby level and as a subclass of CAVirtual in C-extension level.
 In particular, at the Ruby level, you can easily define a CArray-like class by implementing just a few template methods.

 License
 -------